nbeliy/eegBidsCreator/README.md

 The file is composed of 3 parts:

-- upper block of header, containing a metadata, like subject information, enregistrement information, starting time, duration etc.
+- upper block of header, containing a metadata, like subject information, recording information, starting time, duration etc.
 - lower block of header, containing description of all channels.
 In the EDF+ format first channel is reserved for the time stamps of records
 - data block, which is organized in records of fixed durations (1 - 10 seconds), containing 2 bit signed short integers as data.

-EDF+ supports discontinious data storage, but it is not yet implemented.
+EDF+ supports discontinuous data storage, but it is not yet implemented.
 Unlike the BrainVision format, the conversion from short to measured value is not performed via the scale but via the precision of physical and digital extrema.
 Thus allowing the incorporation of not only a scale of signal but also an offset.

-EDF+ supports also encoding of data using logaritmic scale, which is used if the constant relative precision is nessesary.
+EDF+ supports also encoding of data using logarithmic scale, which is used if the constant relative precision is necessary.
 As original Embla format works with ranges, this feature wasn't implemented.

 ## Plugins

 Script supported a basic plug-ins.
 They are activated by giving a path to a py script containing user functions to `[PLUGINS] Plugin` function.
 Script will load corresponding file and look for following functions:

 - `RecordingEP(DataStructure.Generic.Record)`.
 This one is called just after loading meta-data and before creation of output folders.
 Allows to modify the metadata, for ex.
 Acquisition ID, fill JSON information, manipulate subject ID etc.
 - `ChannelsEP(list(DataStructure.Generic.Record))`.
 This one is called after loading list of channels, and allows to manipulate them.
-List must be manipulated in-place inorder to be changed in the main script.
+List must be manipulated in-place in order to be changed in the main script.
 - `EventsEP(list(DataStructure.Generic.Record))`.
 Called after loading the list of events.
 - `RunsEP(list(tuple(datetime,datetime)))`.
 Called before processing data, and allows the manipulation of runs separation.
 - `DataEP(list(DataStructure.Generic.Record), list(list(int/float)))`.
 Called after loading the data in memory.
-Allows the manipulation/analisys of given data.
+Allows the manipulation/analysis of given data.

 Each of these functions must also accept parameters `cli_args = list(str)` and `cfg_args = list(tuple(str,str))`.
 The first one is a list of command line options passed after `--`, second is the list of tuples (key, value) representing all parameters in `PLUGINS` section of configuration file.

-Each function should return an integer 0, indicating that it was run succesfully.
+Each function should return an integer 0, indicating that it was run successfully.
 Any other returned value will indicate error and will stop execution.

-In oreder to incorporate printouts of plugin in the logging system, one should include
+In order to incorporate printouts of plugin in the logging system, one should include
 ```
 import logging
 Logger = logging.getLogger(__name__)